PlanterApp/planter_blog/content/posts/square_foot_gardening_intro.md

 ### Creating a square foot garden

 First, create a small garden bed, typically 4 feet wide and anywhere from 4 to 8 feet long.
 You don't want to go any wider than 4 feet, otherwise, it may become difficult to reach the plants in the middle of the garden bed.
+Depth is up to you, typically 6 - 12 inches.

 Then, divide the garden bed into 1 foot by 1 foot squares.
 You can use a variety of materials to do this: